A scenic paved road to Mount Norquay in Canada

 Is the road to Mount Norquay paved?

-Located in Banff National Park, the steep road to the summit is fully paved.
+Located in Banff National Park, the road to the summit is fully paved.
 It’s called Mt Norquay Scenic Drive.
-It’s a winding mountain road, with 6 sharp hairpin turns, which sometimes have loose gravel on them, leading to Norquay Ski resort.
-The mountain was named in 1904 after John Norquay, premier of Manitoba from 1878 to 1887.
+It’s a winding mountain road, with steep sections and 6 sharp hairpin turns (which sometimes have loose gravel on them), leading to Norquay Ski resort.

 How long is the road to Mount Norquay?